-This urban center is the third fastest-growing large city in the country and that fast-paced development attracts many people.
-If you’re looking to move to Charlotte NC, know competition for apartments is fierce!
+This urban center is the fifteenth fastest-growing city in the country and that fast-paced development attracts many people.
+If you’re looking to move to Charlotte, NC, know competition for apartments is fierce!
 It’s best to get started with your research ASAP.
-This guide should help you in knowing everything you need to as a soon-to-be renter when moving to Charlotte NC.
+This guide should give you a pretty good idea of everything you need to know as a soon-to-be renter when moving to Charlotte NC.

 Real Estate Market Overview